offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    | String 2 | A | G | T | T | T | C | T | T |
    | Results  | ✓ | ✗ | ✓ | ✓ | ✓ | ✗ | ✓ | ✓ |

  * `{bm} dynamic programming/(dynamic programming algorithm|dynamic programming)/i` - An algorithm that solves a problem by recursively breaking it down into smaller sub-problems, where the result of each recurrence computation is stored in some lookup table such that it can be re-used if it were ever encountered again (essentially trading space for speed).
-The lookup table may be created before hand or as a cache that gets filled as the algorithm runs.
+The lookup table may be created beforehand or as a cache that gets filled as the algorithm runs.

    For example, imagine a money system where coins are represented in 1, 12, and 13 cent denominations.
 You can use recursion to find the minimum number of coins to represent some monetary value such as $0.17: